PseudoTested/esem-2025-replication-package/README.md

 ## Data

 ### Project Data from Tool Execution
-`analysis/project_data` contains the execution data from each of the tools used to conduct this study.
+`GapGrep/project_data` contains the execution data from each of the tools used to conduct this study.

 ### Negotiated Agreement Data
-`analysis/negotiated-agreement-data` contains the agreed purposes of the statements in the oracle gaps reached through negotiated agreement.
+`negotiated-agreement-data` contains the agreed purposes of the statements in the oracle gaps reached through negotiated agreement.

 ## Tools